-At 65 mph, aerodynamic treatments can reduce the horsepower required to move the truck by 30 to 35 horsepower.
+Aerodynamic treatments can reduce the horsepower required to move the truck by 30 to 35 horsepower.
 Notice in this example that a vehicle equipped to reduce air resistance also reduces power output from 145 hp to 113 hp, a reduction of 22%.